 (B) The state or other MCEs serving the member;

-(C) Members receiving LTCSS and, if approved by the member, their case manager and their LTCSS provider, if approved by the member; and
+(C) Members receiving LTSS and, if approved by the member, their case manager and their LTSS provider, if approved by the member; and

-(D) With Medicare Advantage plans serving dual eligible members.
+(D) With Medicare Advantage or DSNP plans serving dual eligible members.

 (4) CCOs shall have processes to ensure review of a member’s potential need for long-term services and supports (LTSS) and for identifying those members requiring referral to the Department for LTSS.

-(5) CCOs shall require their care coordinators shall develop, and CCOs shall require their provider network to use, individualized care plans to the extent feasible to address the supportive and therapeutic needs of each member, particularly those with ICC needs, including those with serious and persistent mental illness receiving home and community-based services covered under the state’s 1915(i) State Plan Amendment and those receiving LTCSS.
+(5) CCOs shall require their care coordinators shall develop, and CCOs shall require their provider network to use, individualized care plans to the extent feasible to address the supportive and therapeutic needs of each member, particularly those with ICC needs, including those with serious and persistent mental illness receiving home and community-based services covered under the state’s 1915(i) State Plan Amendment and those receiving LTSS.

 (6) A member’s care plan must at a minimum: